 (xvi) Compliance with S.45IA of RBI Act

-The contents of paragraph 3(xvi) are not applicable since the company is not required to register itself with RBI under section 45IA of the RBI Act.
+The contents of paragraph 3(xvi) of CARO, 2016 are not applicable since the company is not required to register itself with RBI under section 45IA of the RBI Act.

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 ("the Act")

-We have audited the internal financial controls over Company") as of 31st March 2016 in conjunction with our audit of the standalone financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of D. S. Kulkarni Developers Ltd. ("the Company") as of 31st March 2020 in conjunction with our audit of the standalone financial statements of the Company for the year ended on that date.

 Managements Responsibility for Internal Financial Controls